-Watch me as I walk you through my charcoal technique.
-Any type of charcoal will do.
-Just ask at your local art store and they will guide you.
-I also address types of charcoal in point 11.
+Any type of charcoal will do for these tips.
+Just ask at your local art store and they will guide you (see point nine for a little about different types).

-The word value gets thrown around a lot in art and it confused me until I simplified it.
-What we mean by 'value' in art is simply a walk from white to black (light to dark) using one through 10.
-One is the white of the page and black represents 10, so the middle is a five or 50% or 'halftone'.
+The word 'value' gets thrown around a lot in art and can seem confusing.
+What we mean by 'value' in art is simply a walk from white to black (light to dark) using one to 10.
+One is the white of the page and 10 is black, so a five, 50% or 'halftone' is a medium grey, halfway between white and black.
 Make sense?
 So every image is composed of values (darks or lights) regardless of colour.

-I find it easy to work from the middle out, meaning let your darkest dark (the shadows) be no darker than a six or a seven value and your lightest (the light effect or everything in the light) be a three or four value.
+To help you with this, work from the middle out, keeping your darkest dark (the shadows) no darker than a six or a seven value and your lightest (the light effect or everything in the light) a three or four value.
 Work your way towards the darks (accents) and your whites (highlights).

 Think of accents and highlights as twins just living in different neighbourhoods.
 They are not the most important element of your image.
 They serve the whole.